Describes how PowerShell determines which command to run.

 The call operator executes strings and script blocks in a child scope.
 For more information, see about_Operators.

-Map, use the following command to run the function.
+For example, use the following command to run the function named

 You can also save your hidden command in a variable to make it easier to run.

 $myMap = (Get-Command -Name map -CommandType function) & ($myMap)

 A replaced item is one that you can no longer access.
 You can replace items by importing items of the same name from a module.